• Skip to primary navigation

 Ingredients

-• 3-6 tablespoons granulated sugar 5-6 tablespoons for tart cherries, 2-3 for sweet cherries
+• 3 to 6 tablespoons granulated sugar use more for tart cherries, less for sweet

 Instructions

-• Add cherries to your baking sheet and sprinkle with the sugar.
-Mix to combine.
+• Spread the cherries on the baking sheet and toss with the sugar.

 Keyword cherries, ice cream, ice cream float, roasted cherries